How Long Does Patent Pending Last: Everything to KnowPatent Law ResourcesPatent Pending

 Many investors, licensees, and potential buyers appreciate the credibility that comes with a patent pending designation.
 It can help you secure financing and market your product.
 When you have a patent pending, you don't have to ask investors or manufacturers to sign a non-disclosure agreement (NDA).

-Using Patent Pending
+Using the Patent Pending Designation

 Once your patent is pending, you can put a notice on your product and any collateral you use to promote it.
 It's legal to use patent pending in these cases: